Kwasi Wiredu

-Kwasi Wiredu (3 October 1931 – 6 January 2022) was a renowned Ghanaian African philosopher.
-His work contributed to conceptual decolonisation of African thought.
+Kwasi Wiredu (3 October 1931 – 6 January 2022) was a Ghanaian philosopher.
+Often called the greatest African philosopher of his generation, his work contributed to the conceptual decolonisation of African thought.

 Life and career

 Wiredu was born in Kumasi, Gold Coast (present-day Ghana), in 1931, and attended Adisadel College from 1948 to 1952.
 It was during this period that he discovered philosophy, through Plato (which weaned him from his interest in Practical Psychology) and Bertrand Russell.
 He gained a place at the University of Ghana, Legon.
 After graduating in 1958, he went to University College, Oxford to read for the B.Phil.

 At Oxford University, Wiredu was taught by Gilbert Ryle (his thesis supervisor), Peter Strawson (his College tutor), and Stuart Hampshire (his special tutor), and wrote a thesis on "Knowledge, Truth, and Reason".
 Upon graduating in 1960 he was appointed to a teaching post at the University College of North Staffordshire (now the University of Keele), where he stayed for a year.
 He returned to Ghana, where he accepted a post teaching philosophy for his old university.
 He remained at the University of Ghana for twenty-three years, during which time he became first Head of Department and then Professor.
 From 1987 until he retired, he was an Emeritus Professor at the University of South Florida in Tampa.

 Wiredu held a number of visiting professorships: